 The Victoria University of Wellington is offering Victoria Hardship Fund Equity Grants.
-Scholarships are open to all students who are studying at Victoria University of Wellington including domestic, international, undergraduate, postgraduate, part-time and full-time students.
+The studentships are open to all students who are studying at Victoria University of Wellington including domestic, international, undergraduate, postgraduate, part-time and full-time students.

 These grants are to encourage students who are facing financial hardship to continue in their studies at Victoria University.
 The grants are funded from the Student Assistance Scheme and were established in 2000.

-• Course Level: Scholarships are available to pursue an undergraduate, postgraduate, part-time and full-time program.
+• Course Level: The studentships are available to pursue an undergraduate, postgraduate, part-time and full-time program.

-• Study Subject: Scholarships are available to study the subject offered by the university.
+• Study Subject: The studentships are available to study the subject offered by the university.

-• Scholarship Award: The grants are up to $2,000 and the number and value of each grant is at the discretion of the selection panel whose decision is final.
+• Award: The grants are up to $2,000 and the number and value of each grant are at the discretion of the selection panel whose decision is final.

-• Nationality: The scholarships are available for the New Zealand and international students.
+• Nationality: The bursaries are available for New Zealand and international students.

-• Eligible Countries: The scholarships are available for the New Zealand and international students.
+• Eligible Countries: The bursaries are available for New Zealand and international students.

 • Entrance Requirement: Applications are open to all students who are studying at Victoria University of Wellington including domestic, international, undergraduate, postgraduate, part-time and full-time students.